 Each month, visitors make the journey up the lighthouse to soak in unmatched moonlight views atop the Ponce Inlet Lighthouse.
 The experience starts just before sunset, allowing visitors to soak in the majestic transition from day to night.
-As the moon rises over the water, guests can toast the day with a sparkling beverage and hors d’ oeuvres, provided by Inlet Harbor Restaurant.
+As the moon rises over the water, guests can toast the day with a sparkling beverage and hors d’ oeuvres.

 An unbeatable panoramic scene awaits — views of the Atlantic Ocean, Ponce Inlet, and the inland waterways might just offer you a new perspective by the light of the full moon.

 This special event is limited to 25 participants, and tickets must be purchased in advance.
 Tickets are $30 for lighthouse members and $35 for non-members.
 If you’re interested, lighthouse membership can be purchased online.
 Reservations for Climb to the Moon are a must!

 Video: Florida's tallest lighthouse, Ponce Inlet Lighthouse - 175 feet of fun in the Florida sun!

 The Climb to the Moon event grants you access to the top of Florida's tallest lighthouse.
 Ponce Inlet Lighthouse stands tall at 175 feet height, and its roots in the community run just as deep.